 Step 1.
 Open Excel and save your file as ishikawa-diagram.xlsx.
-Go to Insert (main menu) --> Shapes (in the Illustrations group) and select the first arrow in the Block Arrows section (circled in red).
+Go to Insert (main menu) > Shapes (in the Illustrations group).
+Select the first arrow in the Block Arrows section (circled in red).

-Just drop in the arrow anywhere on your Excel worksheet.
-You can change the size, position or color of any shape using the Format menu option and you will see the Format menu option only if you select the shape to be formatted.
+Just drop the arrow anywhere on the Excel worksheet.
+You can change the size, position, or color of any shape using the Format menu options.

 Once you insert the arrow, your screen will look like this:

 The size, position and color of your arrow could be different.
-Make sure that your arrow is lengthy enough with enough space at the top and bottom so that you can insert other spikes.
+Make sure your "fish backbone" is long enough and has enough space at the top and bottom to accommodate other spines.

 Step 2.
-Go to Insert (main menu) --> Shapes (in the Illustrations group) and select the second arrow (single headed arrow) in the Lines section.
+Go to Insert (main menu) > Shapes (in the Illustrations group).
+Select the second arrow (single-headed arrow) in the Lines section.